-Cognitive assessments or intelligence tests are a formal way of assessing a person’s individual strengths and difficulties.
+Cognitive assessments or intelligence tests on the other hand are a formal way of assessing a person’s individual strengths and difficulties.
 As Psychologist’s, we have a range of different measures and assessments that we will often use.
 They are all based on psychological theory and research to ensure they are both valid and reliable instruments.
 Often, those who are seeking an assessment for neurodivergent conditions will need to complete cognitive testing too as there are often indications in the profiles that are more common in those who are on the Autism Spectrum (ASD) or Attention Deficit and/or Hyperactive (ADHD).

 What is involved?

-If you or your child has been referred for a cognitive assessment, it will usually happen over three sessions.
+If you or a family member has been referred for an ASD, ADHD &/or cognitive assessment, it will usually happen over three sessions.
 Initially, you will meet with the Psychologist to better understand the process.
 During your first visit, the Psychologist will likely ask a range of questions to help them better understand your circumstances.

 The Psychologist will then interpret the results and write a report.
 After this is completed, you will then be asked to come in for a feedback session.
 During this session, the Psychologist will summarise the results of the testing and offer any recommendations moving forward.